Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Food industry: key technologies for digital transformation

-From small tools to complete software: there are numerous ways to establish digital processes in food companies.
-They are all based on key technologies.
-Typical examples are
+From small tools to complete software systems – there are many ways to establish digital processes in food companies.
+At the heart of it all are key technologies.
+Typical examples include:

 Cloud computing

-Working in the cloud is an essential part of the digital transformation in the food industry: the cloud forms the basis for innovative technologies such as machine learning and big data.
-At the same time, it enables companies to access data from any location and respond flexibly from anywhere.
-Another plus: scalability.
-Food companies that rely on cloud computing are not tied to fixed structures.
-More users today than yesterday and fewer tomorrow?
-No problem, you can scale the cloud to your needs.
+Working in the cloud is an essential part of digital transformation in the food industry.
+It forms the foundation for innovative technologies such as machine learning and big data.
+At the same time, it allows companies to access data regardless of location and respond flexibly from anywhere.

 Robotics